 Sasa Sarunic is the CEO of Five by five since September 2013 (a company he started after leaving agency Five) and a co-founder at Agent Cash (now Floe).
 According to Crunchbase, Techstars is an investor with Agent Cash.

-I reached out to mr. Mendelson when I was doing investor outreach, and wanted to get in touch with Foundry Group.
+I reached out to Mr. Mendelson when I was doing investor outreach and wanted to get in touch with Foundry Group.
 Among many high-profile investments like Moz, they invested in technical and API companies such as Full Contact (I interviewed their CEO Bart Lorang as well, check below).
-More importantly, their team venture partners (like Brad Feld) are very tech savvy.
-Jason’t advice stood the testament of time.
+More importantly, their team venture partners (like Brad Feld) are very tech-savvy.
+Jason’s advice stood the testament of time.

 Jason Mendelson is a co-founder and a partner at Foundry Group an early-stage technology venture capital firm.
-They invested in Moz, Full Contact, Yesware and other.
+They invested in Moz, Full Contact, Yesware, and others.

 Just like Sasa Sarunic, Ben told me that even if he had a successful exit, he would have fun a little bit, and then start another company.
 Ben is currently a systems analyst at Npm, Inc.